Why take a theological approach? How did we jump into this deep end?

 Unlock Bible meaning via Biblical Hebrew … with no fuss.
 The free video course that puts you in the driver’s seat to navigate the Bible as never before.
 Join now

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Theology … Why would We want to Look into That?!
+Please use the Social Network links just below to share this excerpt of Inventory of the Universe, A Theological Approach … Why would We want to Look into That?!